Measles: What nurses need to know

 How is measles transmitted?

+Measles virus is one of the world’s most contagious diseases.
 Measles is transmitted primarily through respiratory aerosols, which are infectious aerosols emitted when an infected person breathes, speaks, coughs, sneezes, or sings.
 The virus can also be transmitted through contact with contaminated surfaces.

 Measles can remain infectious for several hours in the air and on surfaces after an infected person leaves an area.
 Infectious measles virus has been detected in air and surface samples near measles-infected patients, underlining the risk to health care workers and patients.
-One study found measles RNA in the air up to 3 meters (about 10 feet) from the patient, on surfaces (e.g., patient’s bed rail, bedside table), and on N95 respirators worn by health care workers.
+One study found measles RNA in the air up to three meters (about 10 feet) from the patient, on surfaces (e.g., patient’s bed rail, bedside table), and on N95 respirators worn by health care workers.

-The incubation period for measles from exposure to rash onset ranges from 7 to 21 days.
-Measles is typically infectious from four days before until four days after rash onset; though, some individuals may shed virus for several weeks to months after acute illness.
+The infectious period for measles ranges from eight days to several weeks.
+While it is traditionally understood that measles is infectious for a total of eight days, from four days before until four days after rash onset, a recent study found that infected patients can begin transmitting the virus up to 11 days prior to symptom onset.
+Additionally, some individuals may shed the virus for several weeks to months after acute illness.

 - Known contact with a measles case or an ill person with fever and a rash